The AI-Native Company Blueprint

 Container Isolation

 Each session runs in an ephemeral cloud container provisioned fresh for that session.
 Containers are spun up on demand, run to completion, and torn down — there are no persistent session hosts.
-The container's network is hardened: outbound traffic is restricted to the AI provider's API and the Company Bus.
-The container cannot reach the open internet, cannot access local network resources, and cannot read any credentials directly — all external calls are mediated by the Bus (see II.2).
+The container's network is hardened: outbound traffic is limited to the AI provider's API and the Company Bus — all external calls are mediated by the Bus (see II.2), keeping the container's network surface minimal and well-defined.

 Inside the container, the session operates freely — running code, writing files, spawning subprocesses.
 When the session ends, the container is scrapped.
-The only things that persist are what the session committed to company state.
+Everything the session committed to company state persists; the container itself is disposable.

 Conversation Participants and Credential Scope